aleshaleksey/fansys23/monsters-npcs/beasts-and-plants.md

 |Skills|||"Stealth" +4, "Observe" +2|
 |Loot|||Cat meat is edible to humanoids|

 This block can be used for domestic cats or a wildcat.
-These predators are often co-exist successfully with humanoids and certain monsters.
+These predators often co-exist successfully with humanoids and certain monsters.

 ___
 ### Dog